 Really, this list is only the tip of the iceberg.
 We are fortunate to live in a place that values parks and has so many great places for kids and families.
 A few other parks you and your kids may enjoy include:

 A playground and spray park (operational during the summer) are sure fire-fun for the kiddos at this south Bellingham park.
-Explore the trails along the creek and the adjacent Hundred Acre Woods as well.
-They even have a water sprinkler system during the summers too!
+Explore the trails along the creek, walk the labyrinth and hike the adjacent Hundred Acre Woods as well.

 This gem is right on the bay, along the South Bay Trail that runs from Fairhaven to downtown Bellingham.
 A pirate-themed playtoy and sandy beach area are perfect for the kids, and parents will appreciate The Woods Coffee located in the park.
 It’s also a great place to watch the trains go by.

 Due to COVID-19, Star Park is currently closed.